 In 2017, the Maryland General Assembly passed a law requiring all public and nonpublic school systems to test for lead at all water outlets which could be utilized for consumption at schools serviced by a public water system.
 The regulation went into effect on April 9, 2018.
+In 2021, the Maryland General Assembly passed a law revising the action level for lead from 20 parts per billion to 5 parts per billion.
 Any outlet which exceeds the action level of 5 parts per billion must have a remedial action plan implemented.
 Notification must go out to all students and staff within 10 school days of receiving results above the action level.
 The initial testing for HCPS was completed by July 1, 2019 and again by July 1 2022.

 Results from testing done by HCPS are on file in the administrative offices for the school system, and are available for inspection by the public.
 Regular monitoring of the drinking water continues.
 Any questions may be directed to the Executive Director of Facilities Management at 410-638-4088.

 IMMUNIZATION REQUIREMENTS: The State of Maryland has established immunization requirements for all students entering or enrolled in Maryland schools.
 These requirements are subject to change based on state mandate.
 Requirements to achieve complete immunization status include the following:

-- If DT is given in place of DTP or DTaP, a physician documented medical contraindication is required. - Diphtheria, tetanus, and pertussis (whooping cough), (DTaP, DTP) four doses of vaccine for all students less than 7 years old.
+- If DT is given in place of DTP or DTaP, a physician documented medical contraindication is required. - Diphtheria, tetanus, and pertussis (whooping cough), (DTaP, DTP) - four doses of vaccine for all students less than 7 years old.
 Three doses are required for children 7 years of age and older (any combination of the following- DTP, DTaP, Tdap, DT, or Td).
-One dose of Tdap vaccine received prior to entering 7th grade is acceptable and should be counted as a dose that fulfills the Tdap requirement. - Polio vaccine three doses for all students less than 18 years of age or proof of immunity by positive blood test. - Measles, mumps and rubella two doses of measles, mumps and rubella vaccine received on or after student's first birthday, or proof of immunity by positive blood test for students entering kindergartengrade 12.
-PreK students under 60 months of age require one dose of measles, mumps and rubella; preschool students 60 months of age or older require two doses of measles, mumps and rubella vaccine. - Varicella Two doses of varicella vaccine are required for students entering kindergarten through grade 8 and for previously unvaccinated students 13 year of age or older.
-A documented history of varicella provided by the health care provider (month and year) is acceptable in lieu of vaccination. - Hepatitis B vaccine three doses or a positive blood test for students entering PreK-grade 12. - Tetanus, diptheria, pertussis booster (Tdap): one dose for all students in grades seven through 12. - Meningitis (MCV4, MPSV4): one dose required for all students in grades seven through 12.
+One dose of Tdap vaccine received prior to entering 7th grade is acceptable and should be counted as a dose that fulfills the Tdap requirement. - Polio vaccine three doses for all students less than 18 years of age or proof of immunity by positive blood test. - Measles, mumps and rubella two doses of measles, mumps and rubella vaccine received on or after student's first birthday, or proof of immunity by positive blood test for students entering kindergarten grade 12.
+PreK students under 60 months of age require one dose of measles, mumps and rubella; preschool students 60 months of age or older require two doses of measles, mumps and rubella vaccine. - Varicella Two doses of varicella vaccine are required for students entering kindergarten through grade 9 and for previously unvaccinated students 13 year of age or older.
+At least one dose of varicella vaccine is required for students in grades 10-12.
+A documented history of varicella provided by the health care provider (month and year) or proof of immunity through a positive blood test is acceptable in lieu of vaccination. - Hepatitis B vaccine three doses or a proof of immunity through a positive blood test for students entering PreK-grade 12. - Tetanus, diptheria, pertussis booster (Tdap): one dose for all students in grades seven through 12. - Meningitis (MCV4, MPSV4): one dose required for all students in grades seven through 12.